 Henry Gee

 Henry Gee is a longtime editor at the science journal Nature and author of several works of nonfiction and fiction.
-His latest book, A (Very) Short History of Life on Earth: 4.6 Billion Years in 12 Pithy Chapters, was published in Fall 2021 by Picador in the UK and by St. Martin’s in the US, and has sold in over a dozen foreign territories and won the Royal Society Science Book Prize.
+His book A (Very) Short History of Life on Earth: 4.6 Billion Years in 12 Pithy Chapters, was published in Fall 2021 by Picador in the UK and by St. Martin’s in the US, has sold in over a two dozen foreign territories, and won the Royal Society Science Book Prize.
+Picador and St. Martin’s will publish his next book The Decline and Fall of the Human Empire in 2025, and Two Hoots, an imprint of Pan Macmillan, will release The Wonder of Life on Earth, a young readers’ book illustrated by Raxenne Maniquiz that charts the story of life on our planet, in 2026.
 His previous books include In Search of Deep Time: Beyond the Fossil Record to a New History of Life, Jacob’s Ladder: The History of the Human Genome, The Accidental Species: Misunderstandings of Human Evolution, Across the Bridge: Understanding Vertebrate Origins, and The Science of Middle Earth; his fiction includes The Sigil trilogy, By the Sea, and Hunting Unicorns.
 His book A Field Guide to Dinosaurs was illustrated by Luis V. Rey.
 He lives in Cromer, Norfolk, England, with his family.

 Agent